 Karl's income for the last tax year was £22,000.
 He phones us on 6 August to tell us he has started a new job.

-He estimates his income for this tax year will be £18,500.
-As his income reduced by £3,500, we ignored the first £2,500 and the income we used to calculate his new tax credits payments was £21,000.
-But then he starts working overtime.
+He estimates his income for this tax year will be £16,000, so this is the figure we use to calculate his tax credits payments.
+But then he starts working overtime and getting commission.
 He doesn't let us know that his estimated income will be more than he originally told us in August.
-He waits until he receives his renewal pack the following May, then tells us his income for the year was £20,000.
-As his actual income reduced by less than £2,500 his final tax credits entitlement was based on his previous year's income of £22,000.
+He waits until he receives his renewal pack the following May, then tells us his income was £20,000.

-As we worked out Karl's tax credits based on income of £21,000, rather than £22,000, this caused an overpayment.
-If Karl had told us during the year that his original estimate of his income was going to increase because of his overtime, he might not have had this overpayment.
+As we worked out Karl's tax credits based on his estimated income for this tax year of $\pm 16,000$, rather than his actual income of $\pm 20,000$, this caused an overpayment.
+If Karl had told us during the year that his original estimate of his income was going to increase because of his overtime and commission, he may not have had this overpayment.